 How to connect to a wired connection in the residence halls.

-NOTES:If you are using your own wireless router, and it was used before coming to UW-Platteville, we recommend doing a factory reset as our network is set up much differently than home/office networks.
-If you need help setting up a wireless router, please contact the ITS employee in the building, or contact the ITS Help Desk during move in weekend.
+Notes for Move-In WeekIf you are using your own wireless router, and it was used before coming to UW-Platteville, we recommend doing a factory reset as our network is set up much differently than most home/office networks.
+If you need help setting up a wireless router, please contact the ITS student employee in the building during move-in weekend, or contact the ITS Help Desk.

 - If the "NetReg" page does not load, or is slow to load, please be patient and let the page load without refreshing.

-If after many attempts you are still unable to get into "NetReg," please contact the HelpDesk or the designated ITS student staff in your residence hall.
+If you need support for your wireless router, be sure to contact ITS during move-in week.
 Wireless routers are Level 3 support, which means they are allowed on the network but we cannot provide support for them and we cannot help diagnose problems outside of move–in week.
 To learn more about support levels, click here.

 If you have questions, please contact the ITS Help Desk at 608.342.1400 or firstname.lastname@example.org.
 You may also visit the Help Desk on the first floor of the Karrmann Library.